Student Orientation, Advising and Registration

 - Campus safety

 Is S.O.A.R. mandatory?

-Your attendance is STRONGLY encouraged.
+Your attendance is mandatory.
 Research shows that students who participate in orientation programs are more likely to be successful in college and persist to graduation.

 What if I cannot attend S.O.A.R.?

 You are encouraged to rearrange your vacation or work obligations in order to attend.
 We offer various sessions in order to accommodate many schedules.
 Start your year off right at CSI with the foundation that orientation provides.

 Can I bring a parent/guest?

 Having a support network can be an important element of your success.
 During S.O.A.R., a parent/ guest may attend.
 In fact, we have special sessions just for them.
 A minimal fee of $10 will be charged each guest to cover the cost of their meal.
 Please let us know that you will have a parent/guest with you when you RSVP to attend S.O.A.R.

 What do I need to do to be prepared for S.O.A.R.?